Bachelor of Science in Aviation Safety and Operations

 Aviation Safety Online Degree

 This aviation safety degree can be completed entirely online.
 You will be fully prepare

 a successful career in aviation safety.
-Taught by faculty who bring years of aviation
+Courses are taught by faculty who bring years

-and safety experience, you'll gain the fundamental knowledge to help employers and
+of aviation and safety experience.
+You'll gain the fundamental knowledge to help employers

 Pursue opportunities for internships with airlines, NTSB, FAA, aviation insurance

 companies and aircraft manufacturers.

 UND Aerospace is a world-renowned center for aerospace learning.
 We are nationally